After lots of research I found a carry-on bag that’s durable, well-designed, affordable and chic.

 There may be affiliate links within this post which provide me with a commission, at no cost to you, if you make a purchase.
 More information at: Privacy & Disclosure.

 As mentioned, it was a bit of an ordeal to get to this happy ending.
-I perused the luggage sectionof discount stores, hoping to find a deal on high-end luggage that was out of my budget.
+I perused the luggage section of discount stores, hoping to find a deal on high-end luggage that was out of my budget.
 I ordered several pieces of luggage online, and returned them.
 One didn’t have enough compartments.
-Another was nice quality but too heavy; I wanted a lightweight bag.
-There were sticky zippers and wobbly handles.
+Another was nice quality but too heavy – I wanted a lightweight bag.
+There were sticky zippers, wobbly handles and awkward designs.
 And then one happy day, I found Monos.
-I was like Goldilocks and Monos was my just right.

 Monos had a lot going for it out of the gate.
 It’s Canadian like me.
 I live in Denver but am from Toronto, Monos is based in Vancouver.
 The name Monos is inspired by the concept of “mono no aware” – the appreciation of beauty in fleeting moments.
 They believe that travel can be about more than enjoyment, it can be a chance to grow and learn.
 I feel the same way.